uber/Cadence-Docs/src/blog/_posts/2022-02-28-community-spotlight-february-2022.md

 ##Cadence Technical Office Hours

-Our second Technical Office Hours event is planned for February 28th, Monday at 9AM PST.
-If you have any questions about Cadence, want to share any knowledge that you have learned with other community members then please feel free to come along.
-We are looking forward to seeing you there!
+Our second Technical Office Hours event took place on February 28th, Monday at 9AM PST.
+The main objective was provide Cadence support, respond to any questions about and to share any knowledge that you have learned.
+We always encourage community members to come along - and thanks very much to everyone who participated.

 ## Cadence in the News!